RolandWarburton/knowledge/tech/QEMU-Windows-10-Configuration-Notes.md

 # QEMU Windows 10 Configuration Notes

+For a more in-depth and general overview, i have nodes on QEMU in Linux/Virtulization.md within this repository on github (rolandwarburton/knowledge)

 For situations that require windows, such as building & packaging software QEMU/KVM provides a great way to spin up a windows 10 machine.